mozilla/anodejsholidayseason/localization_part_1.md

       supported_languages: ['en-US', 'de', 'es', 'zh-TW', 'it-CH'],
       default_lang: 'en-US',
       debug_lang: 'it-CH',
-      locale_directory: 'locale'
+      translation_directory: 'static/i18n'
     }));

-[TODO: locale_directory is this needed with .json files?]
+[TODO: translation_directory is this needed with .json files?]

 The i18n `abide` middleware sets up request processing and injects various functions we'll use for translation.

 The key thing abide does, is it injects into the Node and express framework references to `Gettext` functions.
 This allows you to reference gettext strings in Node JavaScript code or in your HTML templates.

+The next step is to work through all of your code where you have user visible strings.

 Here is an example template file: